• Skip to main content

 Chicken Hakka Noodles served in a white bowl with lemonade in background.

-• If bold desi chinese is your thing, these noodles hit the spot!
+• If bold desi chinese is your thing like me, these noodles hit the spot!

 • Comes together quickly in about 25-30 minutes or so.